wangguangya60/DNA-Seq-Analysis/README.md

 * samtools multicov provide args for QC,duplicates filtering

 ## deeptools
-* provide fragment coverage (proper for peak calling at e.g., nucleosome footprint, TSS, TFBS)
+* provide fragment coverage, extend paired reads to a whole fragment (proper for peak calling at e.g., nucleosome footprint, TSS, TFBS)

 * [a post explaining about this](https://www.biostars.org/p/195497/)